Civil rights advisers hope Starbucks' anti-bias training sets example

 "People forget that the effort to be treated as full citizens with dignity in public spaces in this country was central to the civil rights movement, from the Freedom Riders to the Montgomery bus boycott to the lunch counter sit ins" of the 1950s and 1960s, said Ifill.

-The NAACP in the past sued Abercrombie & Fitch <ANF.N>, Wet Seal and Denny's Corp <DENN.O> for racial bias.
-Each of the companies reached multi-million dollar settlements and vowed to change their practices.
+The NAACP LDF in the past sued Abercrombie & Fitch <ANF.N>, Wet Seal and Denny's Corp <DENN.O> for racial bias.
+Each of the companies reached multimillion-dollar settlements and vowed to change their practices.

 The company already has issued employee guidelines for addressing disruptive customer behavior, including sleeping, using abusive language or taking drugs.
 The guidelines encourage workers to ask if they would take the considered action with any customer, to verify the perceived situation with a co-worker and to dial 911 if the situation becomes unsafe.